ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 # Prior Art

 The Small Device C Compiler (SDCC) has already begun some of this work.
 One of its principle contributors, Philip K. Krause, wrote papers addressing exactly this problem[[1]](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2282.htm).
+Krause's work focuses entirely on non-restartable conversions from Multibyte Strings to `char16_t`. and `char32_t`.
+There is no need for a conversion to a UTF8 `char` style string for SDCC, since the Multibyte String in SDCC is always UTF8.
+This means that `mbstoc16s` and `mbstoc32s` and the "reverse direction" functions encompass an entire ecosystem of UTF8, UTF16, and UTF32.

+While this is good for SDCC, this is not quite enough for other developers who attempt to write code in a cross-platform manner.
+While the non-restartable functions can save quite a bit of code size (see [[1]](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2282.htm)), unfortunately there are many encodings which are not as nice and require state to be processed correctly (e.g., Shift JIS and other ISO-2022 encodings).
+Not being able to retain that state between potential calls in a `mbstate_t` is detrimental to the ability to move forward with any encoding endeavor that wishes to bridge the gap between these disparate platform encodings and the current locale.

+SDCC's work is still important, however: it demonstrates that these functions are implementable, even for small devices.
+With additional work being done to implement them for other platforms, there is strong evidence that this can be implemented in a cross-platform manner and thusly is suitable for the Standard Library.

+<div class="pagebreak"></div>

 # Proposed Changes

-To understand what this paper proposes, we must first fully explain the current landscape.
+To understand what this paper proposes, an explanation of the current landscape is in order.
 The below table is meant to be read as being `{row}(r)to{column}`.
-The symbols mean as follows:
+The symbols provide the following information:

 - ✔️: Function exists in both its restartable (function name has the indicative `r` in it) and non-restartable form.
 - 🇷: Function exists only in its restartable form.